Mandatory online learning leaves single parents with impossible choice

 Sending her two youngest to her home country of the Bahamas like she did during the pandemic’s first wave is no longer an option.

-Getting them back was a logistical nightmare that lasted months, and ended only in December when she scrounged up the money for a round trip to collect them and bring them home to Vaughan, Ont.
+Getting them back was a logistical nightmare that lasted months, and ended only in December when she scrounged up the money for a round trip to collect them and bring them home to Vaughan.

 She said she couldn’t bear to be apart from her girls any longer.
 Her older daughter had to celebrate her tenth birthday without her mom.